 The valley is also the site of Fort Snelling.
 You can see where the Dakota were forced to sign a treaty that was never honored selling the land of Minnesota to the US government so it could become a state.
 Later a couple thousand Dakota women and children were put in a concentration camp, and many died, there.
 The hill with the burial ground was almost occupied by condos as recently as 2009, even though it’s next to a pristine white cemetery.

 I didn’t know about any of these things, being new to Minnesota, so it was eye-opening just to hear the stories.
 The South has buried most of its Native stories, perhaps unsurprisingly.1

 But being led to these sites by Native folk – one of them Dakota – put it on another level for me.
 These men invited us in to listen to them with sage.
 They showed us how to enter the ritual.
 They invited us to walk around the site of the concentration camp, and see the markers and say the names of the people honored there, and listen to their voices.
 They showed us the wheel of black, red, yellow, and white and explained that (at least now) they see it as including all of our voices together for the liberation of all of us.

 I say listen to the voices of the people who died in the valley because for Native people, they explained, stories don’t exist in time.
 They exist in place.
 All of the stories at that site – creation and genocide and us, learning about both – exist together, not separated by centuries, as we say when we want Native and Black people to get over the various traumas we’re uncomfortable with having caused.
 That is why the stories are transformative.

 Maybe it doesn’t sound true, which we like to use to put down the truths of myth, but from what I understand about physics it is true.
 Space and time don’t work the way we think they do.
-Native folk at least as close to the truth in this, I think, than Enlightenment white people have been.
+Native folk are closer to the truth in this, I think, than Enlightenment white people have been.